 Upon receipt of an application, the Registrar will assess the best way to process the matter.
-It may be the matter is referred for mediation, or alternatively, be set down for hearing before a Registrar or ACAT member.
-In any event, the ACAT will endeavour to resolve the dispute within 14 days of service of the application on the other party.
+It may be the matter is referred for conference or mediation, or alternatively, be set down for hearing before a Registrar, Deputy Legal Registrar or ACAT Member.

 Written notice of the process adopted will be sent to each party as soon as possible after lodgement.
 The notice will also include the date and time and location set for the conference or hearing.
 A full copy of the application will be sent to both parties.
 Any confidential information should not be included with your application.

-In appropriate cases, the Registrar may conduct a pre-hearing conference.
+In appropriate cases, a Registrar, Deputy Legal Registrar or Member may conduct a pre-hearing conference.
 The objective of the conference is to:

-- define and limit the relevant issued in dispute;
+- define and limit the relevant issues in dispute;

 - ensure that the parties have used all their endeavours to resolve the dispute;